 Ballet requires strength and patience because of its difficult technical elements.
 Taking years to develop, the body is set in various positions and poses which require flexibility in the back, legs, rib cage, and feet.
 Dedication to the study over an extended period of time will increase fluidity, grace, and technique among other important elements of dance.
 Body placement, flexibility, alignment, strength and technique are achieved through barre and center floor work.

 Flamenco covers footwork and upper body technique focusing on correct use of core and supporting muscles and posture and positioning necessary to successfully execute movements.
 Repetitive, slow movements support dancers as they learn to combine steps in succession.
 We learn basic palmas (rhythmic hand-clapping) and how the baile (dance) relates to the cante (singing).
 Castanets, fans, shawls and batade cola (ruffled skirt with a train) are all used during this style of dance.
+Salsa will teach you how to listen to the music, so that you can step to salsa timing.
+This will help you to dance in connection with your partner or by yourself and to enjoy more of the music.
+You will then be able to incorporate and practice more salsa moves and combinations.

 A rhythmic combination of technical movements and style, tap focuses on the intricate steps of the foot incorporated with upper body grace.
 Timing, Musicality, and Rhythm are concentrated on during class.
 Tap can be performed with or without the accompaniment of music while still showcasing technical skills and entertainment.